linda-seiter/cmsc115_2252/week3/week3_lesson.md

 <img src="images/boundary.png" alt="single boundary with nearby points" width = 200>

 We design the test cases to include the boundary value `b`and input values just above and below it.

-An offset of 1 is used if the boundary is an integer and 0.1 if it is a double.
+- An offset of **1** is used if the boundary is an integer and **0.1** if the boundary is a double.

 <img src="images/range_boundaries.png" width=500 alt="range [min,max]">
 When an input domain has a specified range [min, max], the min and max represent two boundaries that separate valid and invalid values.

 We design the test cases to include input values at the min/max, just below the min/max, just above the min/max, and a nominal value (optional).

-The nominal value is typically chosen as (max + min) / 2.
+- The optional nominal value is usually computed as (max + min) / 2.

 While equivalence partitioning requires at least one value from each equivalence class, the choice of value may be arbitrary.
 Boundary value analysis on the other hand selects specific values: